ssquantum/PyDex/andorcamera/config_README.txt

 EMgain      -- electron-multiplying gain factor.
 ROI         -- Region of Interest on the CCD.
 A tuple of form:
-                (xmin, xmax, ymin, ymax) = (hstart, hend, vstart, vend). cropMode    -- reduce the active area of the CCD to improve throughput.
+                (xmin, xmax, ymin, ymax) = (hstart, hend, vstart, vend). hbin        -- number of horizontal pixels to bin in software vbin        -- number of vertical pixels to bin in software cropMode    -- reduce the active area of the CCD to improve throughput.
                 0: off        1: on